Why rent privately?

-The Housing Advice Team can offer support and advice for those looking to secure private rented accomodation or those leaving a private tenancy.
-Please see the leaflet below for more information.
+The Homeless Advice Team can offer support and advice for those looking to secure private rented accomodation or those leaving a private tenancy.
+Housing Advice and Homelessness.

 The Environmental Protection Team ensure that private rented accomodation meets leagal standards - advice for private tenants

 Frequently Asked Questions (20)

 No. You can only insure your own contents on your landlord insurance policy.
 Your tenants must take out their own insurance should they wish to protect their contents.